rrhg/rrhg.github.io/django/react_dynamic_routes_with_django.md

 1. Each Django view inserts:
-   1. a special property in the context, or
+   1. a special property in the (response)template context, or
    1. an html element with a special id
 1. React initializers looks for this property
    1. ```if (context.has("QUESTIONS")) {... ```, or